mayalevy/CENA/README.md

 conda install -c vtraag python-igraph conda install -c vtraag leidenalg
 ```
-Please add the python command to the PATH, such that it will be recognized when you type python in the terminal.
+Please add python to the environment path variable, such that it will be recognized when you type python in the terminal.

 ### Environment validation
-Before moving to running CENA, please validate by the following commands that everything is fine.
+Before running CENA, please validate the installation process by checking the following sections:
-#### Python is installed correcly
+#### Python is installed correctly
 Please type the following commands in the terminal:
 ```
 python # running python for making sure it works fine